ChapelR/custom-macros-for-sugarcube-2/docs/ui-macro.md

 **Syntax**: `<<ui commandList>>`

 The `<<ui>>` macro is a macro-wrapper around some SugarCube APIs, similar in concept to the [dialog API macro set](./dialog-api-macro-set.md).
 It allows you to control certain UI and UIBar APIs from macro code, and also adds a few extra commands of its own.
 You can run any number of actions in a single macro call, and they will execute in order.
-Calling two commands that essentially tdo the opposite, e.g. `stow` and `unstow` in the same `<<ui>>` macro call won't cause an error but it's also a wash: nothing will happen.
+Calling two commands that essentially do the opposite, e.g. `stow` and `unstow` in the same `<<ui>>` macro call won't cause an error but it's also a wash: nothing will happen.

 **Arguments**: